cabinetoffice/gap-automated-tests/README.md

 ### Common actions

-There's a shared file of actions that are repeated throught the app located at `/cypress/common/common.ts`.
+There's a shared file of actions that are repeated throughout the app located at `/cypress/common/common.ts`.
 These include functions such as:

 - Signing in as a specific user
 - Clicking `Save` or `Save and Continue` buttons